 When filing corporate documents, you might think that the signature would be a rather simple requirement.
 An officer, manager or other official representative signs in the appropriate place and you’re done.

 There are a number of complexities that make the document signature a common cause of filing rejection.
 Let’s look at the different ways to sign a document and identify document signers, and how these factors impact document acceptability as determined by a state’s filing office.

 The four main types of signatures when it comes to filing documents are original signatures, scanned signatures, conformed signatures and electronic signatures.

-Original Signature: In this electronic age, not many states require an original signed document anymore.
-There are, however, still a few that require original signatures on paper forms submitted for filing, including:
+Even in this electronic age, there are still a few states that require original signatures on paper forms submitted for filing.
+These include:

 - South Dakota

 In addition to the above states, there may be some filings in other states where an original will still be required.
 A form that requires a notarized signature, for example, may be required to be submitted using an original signature and notarization.

 Most states now accept a scanned or faxed copy of a signed document.
 But it’s important to avoid re-faxing or re-scanning the document multiple times as it can affect the legibility of the document, which may cause the document to get rejected.